-&lt;sup>106 Samantar v.
+Samantar v.
 Yousuf, 560 U.S. 305, 308, 319 (2010).

-between Bosnia and Herzegovina and the U.S., and pursuant to the CAT.
-This move was supported in part because if extradited, Mujagic could be convicted for murder in addition to torture.
-Although this did not end in a successful prosecution for torture under section 2340A, actions taken by the U.S. with regard to Mujagic did comply with CAT obligations.
+Notwithstanding Belfast and the recent indictment of Michael Correa, there have only been "almost prosecutions" under section 2340A and prosecutions for alternate, non-human right violation crimes of perpetrators of torture found to be in the U.S. One such "almost prosecution" occurred in the case of Suleiman Mujagic, former commander of the Autonomous Province of Western Bosnia Army during the Bosnian war.
+Mujagic was indicted by a federal grand jury in 2012 for "physical and mental torture" under section 2340A, but the DOJ then sought to dismiss the indictment based on an extradition request from Bosnia, pursuant to both an extradition treaty between Bosnia and Herzegovina and the U.S., and pursuant to the CAT.
+107 This move was supported in part because if extradited, Mujagic could be convicted for murder in addition to torture.
+108 Although this did not end in a successful prosecution for torture under section 2340A, actions taken by the U.S. with regard to Mujagic did comply with CAT obligations.
 The U.S. first attempted prosecution for torture, but then ceded to the state in which the conduct occurred after an extradition request was received, for the crimes of torture and murder.

 Belfast and In re Mujagic were two success stories of ensuring accountability for perpetrators of torture under color of law, and United States v.
 Correa has this potential as well.
 However, many more cases in which perpetrators of torture, as defined by section 2340A, are present in the U.S. seem to go unprosecuted or are prosecuted for crimes that do not address the grave human rights violations committed; in many of these instances, civil society organizations take over.
-109 In other cases, U.S. actions may in fact impede accountability efforts by other states with regard to torture crimes.
-110 Belfast and In re Mujagic showcase both ends of the obligation to extradite or prosecute and display instances of U.S. compliance with their obligations under the CAT.
-These cases also indicate the general willingness of the U.S. to utilize the tools at their disposal to hold perpetrators of torture accountable.
-The question then becomes, if the goal of the U.S. is to pursue accountability in these situations, why have there only been two instances of clear compliance by the U.S. with the aut dedere, aut judicare obligations under the CAT?
+In other cases, U.S. actions may in fact impede accountability efforts by other states with regard to torture crimes.
+Belfast and In re Mujagic showcase both ends of the obligation to extradite or prosecute and display instances of U.S. compliance with their obligations under the CAT.
+These cases also indicate the general willingness of the U.S.